mozilla-conduit/conduit-docs/phabricator-user.rst

   extensions, we may move them to `bugzilla.mozilla.org :: Extensions: PhabBugz
   <https://bugzilla.mozilla.org/enter_bug.cgi?product=bugzilla.mozilla.org&component=Extensions%3A%20PhabBugz>`_
   depending on where the problem exists in our code.
-Also note that, as discussed in :ref:`bmo-integration`, we are strictly limiting customizations to our instance.
+Also note that, as discussed in ref:`bmo-integration`, we are strictly limiting customizations to our instance.
 We may, however, work with upstream in fixing important issues.
 * `Lando
   <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Lando>`_:
   For issues with Lando, the UI/API for requesting and monitoring commit landings.
 * `Transplant
   <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Transplant>`_:
   For issues with Transplant, the backend service which takes landing requests from Lando and pushes them to the relevant repository.
 * `General
   <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=General>`_:
   Feel free to file issues here if you aren't sure where they should go.
 We'll triage them as needed.

 **************************
 Frequently Asked Questions